kbernhagen/lufah/README.md

-  wait-until-paused  Run until specified group or all groups are paused. config             Get or set config values. create-group       Create group if it does not exist. dump-all           Dump all paused units in specified group or all groups. enable-all-gpus    Enable all unclaimed gpus in specified group. state              Show json snapshot of client state.
+  wait-until-paused  Run until specified group or all groups are paused. config             Get or set config values. create-group       Create group if it does not exist. delete-group       Delete group if it exists, is not "", is paused, and... dump-all           Dump all paused units in specified group or all groups. enable-all-gpus    Enable all unclaimed gpus in specified group. state              Show json snapshot of client state.